sasever/DeploymentContributorFilterer/README.md

 ## Important

 Using `Ignore` filters may cause deployment to break if you have an object in your deployment which has a dependency on another object/change that currently does not exist in target and should be created within this deployment but somehow got into the `Ignore` scope and hence ignored.
-Such deployments would fail adn any created objects during the deployments remain deployed.
+Such deployments would fail and any created objects during the deployments remain deployed.
 Would advice to do an empty database deployment as a **PreProduction** deployment test to make sure the filtered deployment does not break any dependencies.

 ### Contributing